 - Transport and slaughter: while we recognise the importance of reducing transport time, European organic stakeholders face practical challenges as there are few certified slaughterhouses for organic products.
 The consequences are that there might be long distances from the farm to the slaughterhouses.
 This is independent from the farmers’ control and so farmers should not be penalised.
 The European organic movement supports the further development of local organic slaughterhouses.

 - Contributes to the health and well-being of farm animals.
 Through its work on the EU Organic Regulation, IFOAM Organics Europe supports initiatives aiming to improve animal health and welfare across Europe;

 - And works with its members to better define our positions on animal welfare labelling and animal welfare standards.

 Evaluation of EU animal welfare strategy (2012-2015): The 2012-2015 EU Strategy for Protection and Welfare of Animals aims to improve animal welfare standards and ensure their application and enforcement.
-In 2018, the European Court of Auditors recommended an evaluation of this strategy.
-The European Commission followed these recommendations and will assess how the strategy delivered on its objectives and if they are relevant and consistent today.
-The evaluation will also look at the strategy’s efficiency and whether it complements national efforts in this field.
-It will also include legislation on animal transport and slaughter.
-During the last quarter of 2020 we expect the European Commission to propose a revision of the rules based on the evaluation’s outcomes.
+In 2018, the European Court of Auditors (ECA) recommended an evaluation of this strategy.
+Therefore, the European Commission launched a Roadmap in 2019 and a consultation in 2020 to assess how the strategy delivered on its objectives and if they are still relevant and consistent with current needs, as well as to evaluate the strategy’s efficiency and complementarity with national efforts in this field.
+The Commission’s evaluation report has been released in March 2021.
+Based on this evaluation’s outcomes, we expect a Commission’s proposal on the revision of the animal welfare rules for the end of 2023 (as mentioned above).

 EU regulation 834/2007 and EU regulation 889/2008 on organic production and labelling of organic products (implemented until 31 December 2021)